sitalab/beaconRegistry/README.md

 FAQs
 ===
-- Can I get access to the iBeacons deployed at airports?
+*Can I get access to the iBeacons deployed at airports?*

--- Currently access is still limited to airlines, airports and ground handlers.
+Currently access is still limited to airlines, airports and ground handlers.
 The plan is to open access to general 3rd parties in the future.

 Contributors